ccapdev1920T2/s12g11/README.md

 Here is what it looks like when editing a review:
 ![alt text](scEdit.png "Edit Example")

-> Note that when editing, the user is allowed to change the body, course code and rating of the review but keep in mind that the professor being reviewed remains as is!
+> Note that when editing, the user is allowed to change the body and rating of the review but keep in mind that the professor being reviewed remains as is!

 10. Now of course we are also curious of other users and we would also want to view their profiles and reviews.
 There are also a number of ways to do this.